MDP43140/NoTrash-PureClean-YT/README.md

 # Note:
 - Content blocker specialized for indo peoples, may block videos/channels you probably don't want.
 - You need to use browser that supports extension (specifically uBlock Origin).
-- This filter probably not work if you use abp (help wanted).
+- This filter probably not work if you use abp.
 - for now, this list only works on desktop version. mobile version may be added in the future (new commit not uploaded yet, supports content blocker).